srinath1510/browserbud-chrome-extension/README.md

 # Smart Notes Chrome Extension

 A Chrome extension that assists users with taking notes while browsing the web.
+Integrates with Smart Notes Pipeline (coming soon)

 ## Features